harumy08/pruebaML/README.md

 ## INSTALLATION

 1. Clone this project
+2. cd pruebaMl
-2. cd express-api
+3. cd express-api
-3. To install node_modules and other dependencies and development dependencies, run the commands:
+4. To install node_modules and other dependencies and development dependencies, run the commands:

 npm install
-npm install --save-dev

-4. To run the project locally, run
+5. To run the project locally, run

 node index.js

 Note: Keep backend running for testing on Front

 5. In another terminal: cd ReactFront
 6. To install node_modules and other dependencies and development dependencies, run the commands:

 npm install
-npm install --save-dev

 7. To run the project locally, run